canersaka/EECE2140virtualassistant/README.md

    - `ollama pull llama3.1:8b`
  - Ensure code matches the end point of the Ollama localhost server and the name of the model

- -Run the command
-  -python lightweightvirtualassistant2140.py
+ -In the directory of the py file, run the command `-python lightweightvirtualassistant2140.py`